WHAT IS IT LIKE TO STAY AT YHA SYDNEY HARBOUR? [Review]

 - Also in Hunter Street is Malay-Chinese, now at enter from 180 George Street is an institution with nearby office workers this place sells arguably Sydney’s best Laksa.
 Only open 11-3pm it’s perfect for an affordable $12 laksa or fried noodle lunch

 So would we stay again?

 Absolutely!
 We loved our stay here; the mix of guests and we enjoyed chatting to others over rooftop drinks.
-The location perfect for exploring and the rooms just what you need for a comfortable night’s sleep.
-For a weekend getaway, a week-long break, or just avoiding the long drive home after a night in the city Sydney Harbour YHA is a great choice!
+The location is perfect for exploring and the rooms are just what you need for a comfortable night’s sleep.
+For a weekend getaway, a week-long break, or just avoiding the long drive home after a night in the city, Sydney Harbour YHA is a great choice!

 So in the words of the hostel….